SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 29 August, 2026 at 23:36:04
+# Last Refreshed - 30 August, 2026 at 23:36:02
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - Group Ride: Bicycle Way of Life Saturday Ride (D)</b>
+<b>☁️ Zwift - Group Ride: LGBTQz Ride with Pride  (E)</b>

-which happened on 29 August, 2026 at 16:00:32
+which happened on 30 August, 2026 at 15:30:00

-Which is 0 years, 0 months, 0 days, 7 hours and 35 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 6 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/19951195780
+You can see it here https://www.strava.com/activities/19965254958

 ## Number of Rides
 How many rides have I done each year?